Juddster/Backand-Parse-SDK-iOS-OSX/README.md

 Please refer to the [Backand iOS SDK documentation][ios SDK documentation] for further info.

 **Note:** You'll need to create an app in the Backand UI as well as define the databse tables as needed for your app.
-Inlike Parse, Backand doesn't support building the schema on the fly.
+Unlike Parse, Backand doesn't support building the schema on the fly.

 ###Other Installation Options